t34-dev/go-field-alignment/README.md

 Analyze a single file:
 ```
-go-padding main.go
+gopad main.go
 ```

 Optimize structs in all Go files in the current directory:
 ```
-go-padding -fix .
+gopad -fix .
 ```

 Analyze all Go files in a specific directory:
 ```
-go-padding /path/to/project
+gopad /path/to/project
 ```

 ## Output

-For each struct found in the processed files, `go-padding` will output:
+For each struct found in the processed files, `gopad` will output:

 - Struct name
 - Total size of the struct